 3) If you are editing a period for which the Tax & NIC has already been paid to HMRC then go to ‘Pay – Tax & NIC actually paid’ and record the amount that was actually paid to HMRC in the ‘Amount Paid’ field (you should untick the ‘Pay the total due’ box in order to enable this).
 This figure may be different from the ‘Total Due’ amount shown on the screen as a result of the changes that you have just made.

 And that’s it!
 You do not need to resubmit anything at this point.
 When you submit your next regular RTI return HMRC will receive the updated year to date figures (these figures are included in the underlying code of all FPS returns although you will not see them displayed on the screen/report).

-Note: You should never attempt to ‘resubmit’ an FPS for a previous pay period, as this could potentially cause problems with HMRC systems.
+Note: HMRC guidance says that you should never attempt to ‘resubmit’ an FPS for a pay period, as this could potentially cause problems with HMRC systems.

 Special circumstances – If an employee has left but was not reported as a leaver on the RTI return.

 On some occasions you may need to inform HMRC of payroll corrections for an employee that has already been reported as having left in a previous RTI return.
 In order for the year to date details of this employee to be included in the next RTI return then you should first click ‘Employees‘ then ‘Employee Details‘ from the main menu in Payroll Manager, select the ‘Work‘ tab, and tick the box marked ‘Re-submit RTI leaver details‘, before clicking ‘OK‘.